pjagwani/sbt-jumpstart/README.md

 sbt-jumpstart
 =============

-VERY simple SBT directory template to get you going with SBT and Scala.
+VERY simple SBT directory template to get you going with new versions of SBT and Scala.

     <yourprojectname>
     ├── build.sbt            <-- Basics and Scala version